w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 The Upchain Specification, a framework for securing Substrate runtime upgrades and Substrate network upgrades, by extending The Update Framework and modeled on Uptane (The Update Framework Specification extended for automobiles).

-I’ve come across several reports of a para-relay chain update/upgrade going awry and a chain is bricked, unable to produce blocks - hi-jinx ensue, and everyone lives happily ever after.

-One such case is discussed here: [How to recover a parachain](<https://forum.polkadot.network/t/how-to-recover-a-parachain/673>).
-The consensus appears to be: Automatic rollback is not possible, and a Parachain being inoperable for some period is the way things will be (hi-jinx required).

-Potential utility for the wider community is evidenced by the [Polkadot Summit: Barcamp (30 Nov, 1 Dec) topic Parachain Emergency Recovery](https://forum.polkadot.network/t/polkadot-summit-barcamp-submit-agenda-topics-30-nov-1-dec/669/8)
+This RFP seeks W3F Grant applications addressing/proposing how TUF can be integrated into Substrate.

-The Upchain specification envisioned here would also serve as an outline of the implementation requirements.
+The UpChain specification should serve as an outline of the requirements a chain must implement in order to be described as integrating UpChain.

+The UpChain specification should allow for Parachin scaling, see for example [Parachain scaling by Parablock splitting](https://forum.polkadot.network/t/parachain-scaling-by-parablock-splitting/341).

 The target audience is authors of the Substrate relay and parachain upgrade logic.
-The spec should be used by default in all Substrate runtime upgrades and Substrate network upgrades.
+The specification should be followed by default in all Substrate runtime upgrades and Substrate network upgrades.
 Developers using Substrate would be oblivious until an upgrade failed - at which point they would notice their legacy logic is still in place.

 There is considerable prior art to inform and guide the initial specification.